Spoken Speech Enhancement using EEG: Design of Experiments for building Training and Test Set

 \section{Design of Experiments for building Training and Test Set}

-For training set data five female and five male subjects took part in the experiment.
-For test set data five male and three female subjects took part in the experiment.
-Except two subjects, rest all were native English speakers for both the databases.
-All subjects were UT Austin undergraduate,graduate students in their early twenties.

-For training set, the 10 subjects were asked to speak the first 30 sentences from the USC-TIMIT database\cite{narayanan2014real} and their simultaneous speech and EEG signals were recorded.
+We used Data set A used by authors in \cite{krishna20} as training set.
+The Data set A consists of simultaneous speech and EEG recordings from 10 subjects.
 This data was recorded in absence of externally created background noise but a background noise of 40 dB due to the sound of lab ventilation fan was observed.
-We then asked each subject to repeat the same experiment two more times, thus we had 30 speech EEG recording examples for each sentence.
 For the sake of the simplicity of the study we would neglect this 40 dB noise effect and would consider training data set as clean.

-For test set, the 8 subjects were asked to repeat the same previous experiment but this time we used background music played from our lab computer to generate an external background noise of 65 dB.
-Here we had 24 speech EEG recording examples for each sentence.
-Both the training and test set experiments had two subjects in common.
+We used Data set B used by authors in \cite{krishna20} as test set.
+The Data set B consists of simultaneous speech and EEG recordings from 8 subjects recorded in presence of external background noise of 65 dB.
+For collecting data for training and test set, among the total number of subjects, five subjects took part in both the experiments for Data sets.

-We used Brain Vision EEG recording hardware.
+We used Brain product's ActiChamp EEG recording hardware.
 Our EEG cap had 32 wet EEG electrodes including one electrode as ground as shown in Figure 1.
-We used EEGLab \cite{delorme2004eeglab} to obtain the EEG sensor location mapping.
+We used EEGLab to obtain the EEG sensor location mapping.
 It is based on standard 10-20 EEG sensor placement method for 32 electrodes.